Zimmer Biomet Bone Cement Lawsuit Filed Over Failed Knee Replacement

 Another lawsuit filed that same month also indicated that a Zimmer Biomet Vanguard knee replacement failed inside a patient’s body years after the original recall was issued.

-Sign up to receive more legal news that may impact you or your family.
+Sign up to receive more legal news stories like this, which may impact you or your family.

 .